Ultimate Guide To Sayulita: Mexico’s Hidden Gem Surf Town

-My favorite thing about Puerto Vallarta is that it is very well known and 45 minutes away from Sayulita – which keeps most of your average tourists visiting Mexico away from Sayulita.
+My favorite thing about Puerto Vallarta is that it is very well known and an hour away from Sayulita – which keeps most of your average tourists visiting Mexico away from Sayulita.

 PVR has the international airport, the mega resorts, beaches, shopping malls, and even an old town to keep most tourists happy.
 There’s no reason to trek out nearly an hour to go to another “beach” when you can just stay put and “safe” at your hotel with its private access to a beach.

 It is the ultimate buffer that has kept Sayulita a more hidden enough town – at least for now.